Hans Hahne (general)

-Hans Hahne (30 November 1894 – MIA as of 24 June 1944) was a German officer in the Wehrmacht during World War II who commanded the 197th Infantry Division.
+Hans Oskar Karl Hahne (30 November 1894 – MIA as of 27 June 1944) was a German officer in the Wehrmacht during World War II who commanded the 197th Infantry Division.
 He was a recipient of the Knight's Cross of the Iron Cross of Nazi Germany.

-Hahne went missing in action on 26 June 1944 near Vitebsk during the Soviet Vitebsk–Orsha Offensive of Operation Bagration; he was posthumously promoted to the rank of Generalmajor.
+Hahne went missing in action on 27 June 1944 near Vitebsk during the Soviet Vitebsk–Orsha Offensive of Operation Bagration; he was posthumously promoted to the rank of Generalmajor.